AleyaSiddika/stock-price-aggregator/README.md

     ```bash
     cd stock-price-aggregator
-    docker-compose up --build
+    docker compose up --build
     ```

 3. **Run Migrations:**

     Open a new terminal window, navigate to the project root, and run:

     ```bash
-    docker-compose exec app php artisan migrate
+    docker compose exec stock-price-aggregator php artisan migrate
     ```

+4. **Update the permission if needed:**

+    ```bash
+    docker exec -it stock-price-aggregator chmod -R 777 /var/www/storage
+    ```

-4. **Access the Application:**
+5. **Access the Application:**

-    The application will be accessible at [http://localhost:8000](http://localhost:8000).
+    The application will be accessible at [http://localhost:8080](http://localhost:8080).

 ## Running Scheduled Commands